Fyruz/Fyruz/README.md

 - 👯 I’m looking to collaborate on developing mobile Apps
 - 🤔 I’m looking for help with graphics design
 - 📫 How to reach me: Write me an email or contact me on Linkedin
-- ⚡ Fun fact: I like to invest in cryptocurrencies!
+- ⚡ Fun fact: I like to invest in cryptocurrencies and going to the gym!

 Social:
 - Linkedin https://www.linkedin.com/in/gianmarcoferruzzi/